 Small grant projects

-The LUCDH has awarded some small research grants to foster the development of new digital research.
-We are sponsoring scholars to create databases, x-ray fragile letters, conduct text analysis, map historical information, and more.
-These projects began in February 2018 and awardees will be presenting their work at a symposium in the Fall of 2018.
+The LUCDH awards Small Research grants to foster the development of new digital research.
+We are sponsoring scholars to create databases, X-ray fragile letters, conduct text analysis, map historical information, and more.

 Thesauri are lexicographic resources that organize words and word senses.
 One of their main uses is to look up available alternative phrasings, but thesauri offer a number of uses beyond that: they are veritable treasure troves for cultural, linguistic, anthropological, and literary-critical research.
 This is especially the case when such thesauri are arranged in a topical fashion, an ordering of all its groups of synonymous words according to their meaning.
 The current forms in which the majority of these thesauri are available make it difficult for scholars to use them to the fullest.
 In making existing historical thesauri available in a more suitable form for use and reuse, bringing them to the Semantic Web as Linked Data, this project aims to facilitate a wide variety of research that focusses on the vocabulary and culture of current and past times.